hydren-crypto/stampchain/docs/src20.md

 ```

-If the amount specified to be broadcast exceeds the balance held (which would be determined by the latest state of an Indexer), then the Transfer mechanism will be deemed invalid.
+If the amount specified to be transferred exceeds the balance held (which would be determined by the latest state of an Indexer), then the transfer  will be deemed invalid.

 # SRC-20 Token Requirements